 Method No. 5 - Initiating A Collar Spread

 You could buy the 2018 April strike 13 put for 1.75 and sell the April 14 call for 1.61 thus paying only 0.14 for the six months of protective coverage or a total of only $140 for all of your 1,000 shares.
 But this limits your upside to a maximum price of only 14 at which price you must sell your stock.
 Of course, you could sell the April 15 or 16 calls thus increasing your upside limit but you would be increasing your premium payments also.
 If you bought the April 13 put at 1.75 and sold the April 16 call at 0.95 then the premium you pay would be a net $0.80.
 The stock would have to go up to $16 before your April 16 call is exercised.

 So there you have it.
 Five different strategies for insuring your stock portfolio against losses.

-Any and all information pertaining to trading stocks and options including examples using actual securities and price data, are strictly for illustrative and educational purposes only and should not be considered as complete, precise, or current.
-The writer is not a stockbroker and as such does not endorse, recommend or solicit to buy or sell securities.
+Any and all information pertaining to trading stocks and options including examples using actual securities and price data are strictly for illustrative and educational purposes only and should not be construed as complete, precise or current.
+The writer is not a stockbroker or financial advisor and as such does not endorse, recommend or solicit to buy or sell securities.
 Consult the appropriate professional advisor for more complete and current information.
-Options involve risks and are not suitable for everyone.

 © 2018 Daniel Mollat